Twilight4/debian-setup/README.md

 ### These are my scripts to install easily Arch Linux.

 **Warning**: This set of scripts should be used for inspiration, don't run them on your system.
 If you want to try to install everything I would advise you to use a VM if you have to.
+System needs to support EFI, on VBox in settings there's an option for it.
-1. `curl` the script `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install_sys.sh`
+1. `curl` and execute the script `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install_sys.sh && bash install_sys.sh`
-2. Launch the script `bash install_sys.sh`
-3. After reboot `curl` the script `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install.sh`
+2. After reboot launch the script as root `sudo bash install.sh`
-4. Launch the script `bash install.sh`

 ## Contents
 Every scripts are called from `install_sys.sh`.